mkraft/fides/README.md

 Use this gem in Rails migrations to create SQL Triggers to enforce the data integrity of polymorphic associations at the database level.

-Triggers are invoked by the database before inserts, updates, and deletes which prevent polymorphic associations from losing data integrity.
+Triggers are invoked by the database before inserts, updates, and deletes to prevent polymorphic associations from losing data integrity.

-If an insert/update is attempted on the polymorphic table with a record that refers to a non-existent record in another table, a SQL error is raised.
+If an insert/update is attempted on a polymorphic table with a record that refers to a non-existent record in another table, a SQL error is raised.
 If a delete is attempted from a table that is referred to by a record in the polymorphic table, a SQL error is raised.